guillermoamaral/Webside/docs/api/evaluations/post.md

 ```
 Here, `description` is the error text describing what went wrong.
 `process` is the ID of the process created for the evaluation and it serves as the parameter to create a debugger on that process.
-`stack` is a string contaning the stack trace (only frame headers or labels) as separated lines (this is meant to be used as a snapshot for the user before entering in a actual debugger).
+`stack` is a string contaning the stack trace (only frame headers or labels) as separated lines (this is meant to be used as a snapshot for the user before entering in an actual debugger).

 For example, the following error is returned after trying to evaluate `1 + `: